bitmakerlabs/wdi-february-2019/27-apis-part-1/README.md

 * An API is the collection of actions you can perform programmatically on any given system
 * Some examples:
   * Every public method of a class is part of its API
-  * All of the routes in your Rails application make up its API
+  * All of the routes in your Django application make up its API
   * The routes exposed by Twitter for reading and writing tweets from any site on the web is part of their API
     * When using the data from another site, we often refer to it as a **third-party API**
 * Clients and servers don't need to be written by the same team as long as the API is shared publicly